Syntax details for the DB1 (databases) course at HdM Stuttgart

 You can also create a table alias (using

-), but you CAN’T USE the as
+from employees e), but you CAN’T USE the as

 keyword.